lugg/react-native-config/README.md

 	1. In XCode, in the project navigator, right click `Libraries` ➜ `Add 		Files to [your project's name]`
 	2. Go to `node_modules` ➜ `react-native-config` and add 		`ReactNativeConfig.xcodeproj`
 	3. Expand the `ReactNativeConfig.xcodeproj` ➜ `Products` folder
 	4. In the project navigator, select your project.
 Add 		`libReactNativeConfig.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
-	5. Click [your project's name].xcodeproj file in the project navigator and go the Build 		Settings tab.
+	5. And go the Build Settings tab.
 Make sure All is toggled on (instead of Basic)
 	6. Look for Header Search Paths and add `$(SRCROOT)/../node_modules/react-native-config/ios/**` as `non-recursive`